ptrkrlsrd/Experimentor/README.md

 ## Getting Started

 To integrate Experimentor in your project, add it as a reference in your project file.
 This enables you to use its functionalities for running experiments using various strategies.
+(Note: The project is not currently pushed to Nuget).

 ## Strategies